Agenda

 2:30pm

-Approaches to Collecting and Managing Patient-Centered Rare Disease Data
+Approaches to Collecting and Managing Patient-Sourced Rare Disease Data

 Integrating Patient-Centric and Real-World Data to Advance Rare Disease Understanding